 In this zero-credit course taken in the final semester of enrollment, students will register for and complete their comprehensive examination, the Counselor Preparation Comprehensive Examination (CPCE), and report a passing score to the program director to meet criteria for this course and their program of study.
+Registration is limited by program of study.
 Prerequisite: Students must be enrolled in their final semester of the counseling program to take CMC-699.
 Once students submit the conferral form and it is approved, students will be registered automatically in CMC-699 by Graduate Studies.